 Breaking the Cycle of Shame & Self-Destructive Behavior By Lynn Margolies, Ph.D.
 2019

-Shame is: “I am bad” vs. “I did something bad.”
+Shame says: “I am bad”, Guilt says“I did something bad.” - John Bradshaw

 Self-destructive behaviors are those things a person does in their life that actually